ChrisDavi3s/sim_eval/README.md

 It's particularly useful for benchmarking machine learning potentials (like those from NequIP/Allegro) against reference calculations (such as VASP DFT).

+## Use Case

+You have some structures (called frames in code) and have some associated calculations / a trained model that can calculate properties for those atoms look no further!

 ## Features

 - Load and process molecular dynamics generated frames